AbdelrahmanMaged1/Examination-System-Database/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Submit a pull request or open an issue for any bug fixes, enhancements, or suggestions.

-## License
-This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgments
 - **Digital Egypt Pioneers Initiative (DEPI)** for providing the training opportunity.
 - My mentors and peers for their valuable feedback and support throughout the project.

 ## Contact
-For more information, please contact me via [LinkedIn](https://www.linkedin.com/in/abdo-maged).
+For more information, please contact me via [LinkedIn]([https://www.linkedin.com/in/abdo-maged](https://www.linkedin.com/in/abdelrahman-maged-b962102a6/?lipi=urn%3Ali%3Apage%3Ad_flagship3_feed%3BOU%2F7%2FnUrSMqQ3FZHKkVCBw%3D%3D)).